luispabon/sway-ubuntu/README.md

   * network-manager-gnome: supersedes Ubuntu hirsute's version, hides unmanaged interfaces (eg virtualbox, docker, etc)
   * wayland 1.19 (required for sway 1.6+)

+## How about older Ubuntus?

+There are (unmaintained) branches of this project for earlier versions of Ubuntu.
+They won't receive any fixes, but if you want to use them and want to send PRs with fixes these are welcome.

 # Prepare your system's environment

 You must make sure that